IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 A list of keyboard shortcuts for `nano` can be found [here](https://www.nano-editor.org/dist/latest/cheatsheet.html).

+Sometimes you may also want to just view the contents of a text file (or series of files) without opening an editor.
+The simplest command to do this is `cat`

+`cat test.txt` - view the entire contents of `test.txt`

+When you execute this command, the file's contents will be printed to the Terminal screen.
+You ...

 ## Deleting Files (CAREFUL!!)

 Before you learn the next command, please note that __DELETING FILES AT THE COMMAND LINE CANNOT BE UNDONE__.